ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_3/Backtracking/Notes.md

 11. **Find Shortest Safe Route in a Path with Landmines**
    - Use backtracking to explore all possible routes, ensuring that no landmines are encountered.

-12. **Combinational Sum**
-   - Use backtracking to generate all combinations of numbers that sum to the target value, allowing repeated use of elements.

 13. **Find Maximum Number Possible by Doing At-Most K Swaps**
    - Use backtracking to explore all possible digit swaps, keeping track of the maximum number formed.